jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 <a name="code-structure" class="anchor"></a>
 ## Code structure

-**Place parameters and variables at the top of their containing scope.** Doing this gives and overview of the state and complexity of a block, particularly a module.
-Declarations of combinatorial and sequential nets should be separated into different sections for clarity.
-Note also that variables declared in unnamed scopes are not accessible via the design hierarchy and will not appear in wave viewers.
-To separate a module into sections without making signals inaccessible, a named scope can be introduced.
-The following example of a ripple-carry adder with registered outputs gives an idea of this style of
-structuring:
+**Place parameters and variables at the top of their containing scope.**
+Nets/variables/parameters should be declared in the minimum scope in which they will be used to avoid polluting namespaces.
+For example, nets global to a module should be declared at the top of the module for use in the code that follows.

+**Separate combinatorial and sequential nets.** Declarations of combinatorial and sequential nets should be separated into different sections for clarity.
+This allows the flip-flops in the design to be seen clearly providing a feel for the size and complexity of the block.

+The following ripple-carry adder with registered outputs illustrates this structuring:
 ```
 module ripple_carry_adder
   #(parameter p_WIDTH = 8)